sahydiabrahao/backend-app/docs/checklists/save-user.md

 ## ⚙️ APPLICATION

-- [ ] `save-user.use-case.ts`
+- [x] `save-user.use-case.ts`
-- [ ] Test: should call SaveUser with correct input
+- [x] Test: should call SaveUser with correct input
-- [ ] Test: should throw if SaveUser throws
+- [x] Test: should throw if SaveUser throws
-- [ ] Test: should return user on success
+- [x] Test: should return user on success

 ## 🛠️ INFRA (Mongo)

-- [ ] `save-user.mongo-adapter.ts`
+- [x] `save-user.mongo-adapter.ts`
-- [ ] Test: should call MongoClient with correct input
+- [x] Test: should call MongoClient with correct input
-- [ ] Test: should throw if MongoClient throws
+- [x] Test: should throw if MongoClient throws
-- [ ] Test: should return user on success
+- [x] Test: should return user on success
-- [ ] Test: should return null if user is not found